 5. How can I thank you adequately for this free service?

-I have a wishlist of books (and another one for German language titles) and I would appreciate if you choose and mail me one of the books.
-Or you can use the “Make a Donation” button in the top right corner of this page.
+I have a wishlist of books (and another one for German language titles) and I would appreciate if you choose and mail me a few books.
+Or you can support this blog with a small donation.
 Getting quality legal advice for free should be worth such a relatively small effort, right?

 6. Would you also be available for more individual questions or more legal help?